-The 2021 Annual Meeting of Stockholders (the "Meeting") of Bristow Group Inc. (the "Company") will be held exclusively via a live audio webcast at www.virtualshareholdermeeting.com/VTOL2021 on Tuesday, August 3, 2021, at 9:00 a.m.
-(Central Daylight Time) for the following purposes:
+The 2023 Annual Meeting of Stockholders (the "Meeting") of Bristow Group Inc. (the "Company") will be held exclusively via a live audio webcast at www.virtualshareholdermeeting.com/VTOL2023 on Wednesday, June 7, 2023, at 9:00 a.m.
+Central Daylight Time for the following purposes:

-- 1. To elect nine directors named in the accompanying Proxy Statement to serve until the 2022 Annual Meeting of Stockholders or until his or her successor is duly qualified and elected; - 2.
+- 1. To elect eight directors named in the accompanying Proxy Statement to serve until the 2024 Annual Meeting of Stockholders or until his or her successor is duly qualified and elected; - 2.
 To hold an advisory vote to approve named executive officer compensation; - 3.
-To consider and vote upon a proposal to approve the 2021 Equity Incentive Plan; - 4.
-To ratify the appointment of KPMG LLP as the Company's independent auditors for the fiscal year ending March 31, 2022; and - 5.
+To consider and vote upon an amendment to the Company's 2021 Equity Incentive Plan; - 4.
+To ratify the appointment of KPMG LLP as the Company's independent auditors for 2023; and - 5.
 To transact such other business as may properly come before the Meeting and any adjournments or postponements thereof.

-Only holders of record of the Company's common stock at the close of business on June 7, 2021 will be entitled to notice of and to vote at the Meeting.
+Only holders of record of the Company's common stock at the close of business on April 10, 2023 will be entitled to notice of and to vote at the Meeting.
 See the "Solicitation of Proxies, Voting and Revocation" section of the accompanying Proxy Statement for the place where the list of stockholders may be examined.

 We are furnishing proxy materials to our stockholders using the U.S. Securities and Exchange Commission ("SEC") rule that allows companies to furnish their proxy materials over the Internet.
-As a result, on June 21, 2021, we are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") instead of a paper copy of the accompanying Proxy Statement and our Fiscal Year 2021 Annual Report.
-The Notice contains instructions on how to access the accompanying Proxy
+As a result, on April 24, 2023, we are mailing to many of our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") instead of a paper copy of the accompanying Proxy Statement and our Transition Report on Form 10-KT for the nine-month transition period ended December 31, 2022.
+The Notice contains instructions on how to access the accompanying Proxy Statement and our Transition Report on Form 10-KT over the Internet.
+The Notice also provides instructions